bitcoinanatomy/bitcoinanatomy/explorer/README.md

 # Anatomy of Bitcoin Explorer

-A 3D interactive Bitcoin blockchain explorer built with vanilla HTML, CSS, and JavaScript using Three.js.
+A 3D interactive Bitcoin protocol explorer built with vanilla HTML, CSS, and JavaScript using Three.js.

 ## Features